dotnet/runtime/docs/design/coreclr/botr/memory-model.md

 * Speculative writes are not allowed.
 * Reads cannot be introduced.
 * Unused reads can be elided.
-* Adjacent reads from the same location can be coalesced.
+* Adjacent nonvolatile reads from the same location can be coalesced.
-* Adjacent writes to the same location can be coalesced.
+* Adjacent nonvolatile writes to the same location can be coalesced.

 ## Thread-local memory accesses.
 It may be possible for an optimizing compiler to prove that some data is accessible only by a single thread.
 In such case it is permitted to perform further optimizations such as duplicating or removal of memory accesses.

+## Cross-thread access to local variables.
+-	There is no type-safe mechanism for accessing locations on one thread’s stack from another thread.
+-	Accessing managed references located on the stack of a different thread by the means of unsafe code will result in Undefiled Behavior.

 ## Order of memory operations.
 * **Ordinary memory accesses**